franneck94/Vscode-C-Cpp-Runner/README.md

 The stored arguments will be reset after selecting a new active folder.

-### Exclude Folders for Selection
+### Include & Exclude Folders for Selection

-You can add glob patterns to exclude folders from the search to shorten the list.
+You can add glob patterns to include and exclude folders from the search to shorten the list.
+Note: The include pattern is used before the exclude pattern.

-For example with the following glob pattern:
+For example with the following exclude glob pattern:

 ![ExcludePattern](./media/excludePattern.png)